arnetheduck/nph/README.md

 Improvements in this area are much welcome - the compiler AST was not really written with comment preservation in mind and `nph`'s handling is not great.

+### How are blank lines handled?

+Coming up with a fully automatic rendering of blank lines is tricky because they are often used to signal logical groupings of code for which no other mechanism exists to represent them.

+`nph` current will:

+* generally retain blank space in code but normalise it to a single line
+* insert blanks around complex statements

+This strategy is expected to evolve over time, including the meaning of "complex".

 ### What features will likely not be added?

 * formatting options - things that change the way the formatting is done for